bassbee/Hangman-Project/README.md

-## Graphics file
+# Graphics branch
-# Sectioning of parts has been done
+## Sectioning of parts has been done
 * What else do we need?

 *# Please edit this so we have a checklist of things we need to do*